 Mental Health Resources for the COVID-19 Pandemic

-- The Diocesan Office of Spirituality and Family Life has a list of available therapists at (858) 490-8299 or [email protected].
+- The Diocesan Office of Spirituality and Family Life has a database of mental health professionals; please call the office at (858) 490-8299.

 - The University of San Diego Tele Mental Health Training Clinic provides graduate level counselor trainees under the supervision of California licensed counselors.
 Make an appointment at (619) 260-7670 or [email protected].